emrahcimrendev/emrahcimren_dev.github.io/_posts/2019-8-30-Predicting Short Term Trucking Rates with Random Forests.md

 LTL model's accuracy is 67% which is lower than FTL model.

-One way to improve LTL model's performance is hyperparameter tuning where the model settings id adjusted to improve performance.
+One way to improve LTL model's performance is hyperparameter tuning where the model settings are adjusted to improve performance.
 Another way is to add more features to the data set to capture behavior better.

 ## 6.Interpret Model and Report Results